So you’re trying to figure out what to do after standardized testing.

 What to Do After Standardized Testing: See the Cup Half Full

-Post standardized testing is honestly one of my favorite times of the school year.
+Post standardized testing is truly one of the best times of the school year.

-It’s one of the few times of the year where you can freely do all of those creative activities that you’ve wanted to do during the school year but were afraid to do so out of fear of negative critique from administration.
+It’s one of the few times of the year where you can freely do all of those creative activities that you’ve wanted to do during the school year but for whatever reason didn’t.

 Not only are these activities engaging, but just about all…